MYKEL7/one-click-hugo-cms/site/content/_index.md

     We care what you eat!

-    Eating healthy should mean eating fresh.
+    Eating healthy should mean eating fresh and that's what we do, we provide fresh fruits to our customers

-    Organic food mart provides fresh fruit straight from the farm to the food market and then to the customers.
 intro:
-  heading: How we work
+  heading: What we offer
-  text: "Organic food mart is "
+  text: Organic food mart offers fresh fruit straight from our farms, to the food
+    market and then to you; our customers.
 products:
-  - image: img/smiling-farmers.jpeg
+  - image: img/cabbage.jpeg
-    text: We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+    text: Cabbages
-  - image: img/african-farmer-man-holding-pineapple-banana-organic-farm-with-smile-happy-agriculture-cultivation-concept_73622-1403.jpeg
+  - image: img/fresh-potatoes-e1587507583854.jpeg
-    text: We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+    text: Potatoes
 values:
   heading: Our values
-  text: Coffee is an amazing part of human culture but it has a dark side too –
-    one of colonialism and mindless abuse of natural resources and human lives.
-    We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+  text: >-
+    Fruits and vegetables are an amazing part of our lives, that's why we believe in giving you the best quality of fruits and vegetables by serving you the freshest fruits and vegetables you can possibly get.

+    We believe what’s inside matters — whether you’re talking about a salad or a smoothie, our goal is to bring you as close to perfection as we can.
 ---